Ultimate guide to the south of France (2025)

 Choose your favourites and enjoy!

-Nice – The heart of the Côte d’Azur
+Nice – the heart of the Côte d’Azur

-Marseille and the Old Port
+Marseille – a rough and ready city with history and the Old Port

-Begin your visit at the Old Port, the heart of the city since Roman times and one of Marseille’s great places to stop and watch the world go by.
+- Begin your visit at the Old Port, the heart of the city since Roman times and one of Marseille’s great places to stop and watch the world go by.

 Antibes – Art and beaches

 Located between Nice and Cannes, Antibes offers a mix of sandy beaches, historical sites, and a rich artistic heritage.
+It’s a good-value Riviera stop that mixes beaches with a historic centre you can walk around.
+It’s a solid base if you want a calmer feel than Nice/Cannes but still want easy access to both.

-Antibes is also home to some of the most beautiful beaches on the Côte d’Azur, perfect for a lazy day by the Mediterranean.
+- Walking along some of the most beautiful beaches on the Côte d’Azur, perfect for a lazy day by the Mediterranean.
 Don’t miss a stroll around Port Vauban, where luxury yachts anchor alongside historic fortifications.

 Saint-Paul-de-Vence – The artist’s haven

-The Fondation Maeght, a modern art museum, is a must-visit featuring works by Joan Miró and Alberto Giacometti.
-Saint-Paul-de-Vence is also known for its intimate galleries, where local artists showcase their work.
+- Go to the Fondation Maeght, a modern art museum, which has works by Joan Miró and Alberto Giacometti.

-Spend the day wandering the peaceful streets, stopping in one of the charming cafes for a glass of local wine.
+- Spend the day wandering the peaceful streets, stopping in one of the charming cafes for a glass of local wine.

 Cannes and the Boulevard de la Croisette

 Cannes is famous for its film festival, but it’s also known for it’s glamour and luxury.
+The seafront (La Croisette) is lined with palm trees, high-end shops, and luxury hotels, and Le Suquet gives you the old-town angle.

 Les Baux de Provence – A hilltop treasure

-In the heart of the Alpilles mountains, Les Baux de Provence is a medieval village perched high on a rocky hilltop.
-The Château des Baux is an ancient fortress which dominates the landscape and has panoramic views over the countryside.
+Les Baux de Provence is a medieval village perched high on a rocky hilltop in the heart of the Alpilles mountains.
 It’s easy to see why the village is considered one of the most beautiful in France.

-Exploring the cobblestone streets and discovering hidden shops and cafes makes for a magical day.
+- Exploring the cobblestone streets and discovering hidden shops and cafes makes for a magical day.

 Lavender fields of Provence – The scent of summer